pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 With this tool, the translators can continue to provide both Locales with the minimum effort.

 = Does this means that translations are now converted automatically on translate.wp.org?
 No(t yet).
-This is a working proof of concept, it works on any GlotPress, but isn't running on [translate.wp.org](https://translate.wp.org) (GlotPress based) at the moment.
+This is a working proof of concept, it works on any GlotPress 3.x, but isn't running on [translate.wp.org](https://translate.wp.org) (GlotPress based) at the moment.
 Hopefully it will, or at least a clone of this, as this is an open source tool.

 = Should this feature be a part of GlotPress itself?